 Gestures stop working

 If the gesture menu bar item is enabled but ‘disappears’ from the menu bar and/or gestures stop working it is possible that the gesture program has crashed.
-If this is the case there should be a crash log located in the following path:
+If this is the case there should be a crash log located in the user-level library folder hence the ~ character) at the following path:

 Usually the Library folder is hidden, so you may need to do the following to open it:

 1. In the Finder pick the "Go to folder..." menu item in the "Go" menu, or press Command K.

 The performed gesture does not work as expected.
 In this instance please view the gesture log, as selected from the Menu Bar item, to see what gesture is being calculated by the gesture engine.
 If the correct gesture is shown and it is consistent with the gesture being performed then ensure your usage of the gesture is correct for the application or desktop function.

 If the log shows that the gesture is inconsistent in its generation see if any setting in the driver is causing the issue, such as the lift off time needing to be increased so that short breaks in the touch are ignored (UPDD Console, Properties, Lift off time).

 Due to a bug in Safari, two-finger-dragging to the right when there is no page to go forward to can cause unintended vertical scrolling.

 Touch device stopped working after upgrade from OS X 10.10.4 to 10.10.5